 - You must print back-to-back on a single sheet or print on one side and staple the assignment pages together.
 Assignments submitted as loose sheets or attached with tape, paper clips, folder corners, etc. will be returned to you for stapling.

 - It is unacceptable to offer quotations from the text as your homework answers, even if you use quotation marks and indicate the source.
 To demonstrate understanding you must at least paraphrase the text in your own words.
 Grades on papers that quote extensively from the book or other sources will be lowered.

 - At the instructor’s discretion, some listening assignments may earn full credit for completion alone, in which case an A grade will be recorded.

 There is a short quiz on the reading/listening assignments at the beginning of the first class meeting each week starting in week 2.
 You will need a Scantron form #2052 or #882E and a #2 pencil for each quiz.
 Arrive early on quiz days so that you do not miss the quizzes – they generally only take about five minutes.

-Quizzes focus on important material from the previous week’s study assignment in the text and recordings.
-These topics will generally not be covered in class before the quiz so it is critical that you carefully study this material according to the calendar schedule.
-(Prospective quiz dates are listed in the online course calendar.
-Quiz dates are subject to change.)
+Quizzes focus on important material from the previous week’s study assignment in the text and recordings as listed in the course calendar.
+These topics will generally not be covered in class before the quiz so it is critical that you carefully study this material according to the schedule.
+(Quiz dates are listed in the online course calendar, but are subject to change.)